Monthly Editorial September 2021

 Our second writer, Imogen Wegman, who teaches within the Diploma of Family Studies program and the Bachelor of Arts at the University of Tasmania reveals the practice of public history in Tasmania and her engagement with dark tourism.
 This is a thriving industry that public historians should focus on globally.
 She demonstrates Tasmania’s complicated history of heritage, and the different ways cultural institutions, heritage and tourist sites are telling different stories about the past, incorporating more diverse perspectives.
 Many people are enjoying learning about the good, the bad and the ugly of Tasmania’s past, feeding a thirst for more knowledge.

-Our third contribution written by a leading scholar of Indigenous history at the University of Technology Sydney discusses examples where Aboriginal communities, through their Local Aboriginal Land Councils are engaged in documenting their own history as a conscious process of becoming and being in dialogue with younger generations.
+Our fourth contribution written by Heidi Norman, a leading scholar of Indigenous history at the University of Technology Sydney discusses examples where Aboriginal communities, through their Local Aboriginal Land Councils are engaged in documenting their own history as a conscious process of becoming and being in dialogue with younger generations.
 This has revealed a different means of doing Aboriginal history that is local, emphasising nation building and pedagogy.

 - Paul Ashton, Tanya Evans and Paula Hamilton (eds.), Making Histories: Public History in International Perspective (De Gruyter, 2020).